Parking, Mobility and Vehicle Traffic

-It is a contravention of these regulations to display a counterfeit permit or Ticket Vending Machine (TVM) receipt on a vehicle for the purpose of parking on campus.
-A person found using a counterfeit permit or Ticket Vending Machine (TVM) receipt may have their parking privileges suspended for at least two semesters, have a fine levied, have their vehicle impounded, and/or be reported to the RCMP.
-Students found using a counterfeit permit or TVM receipt may be subject to discipline under University Policy S10.01 (Academic Integrity and Good Conduct).
+It is a contravention of these regulations to display a counterfeit permit on a vehicle for the purpose of parking on campus.
+A person found using a counterfeit permit have their parking privileges suspended for at least two semesters, have a fine levied, have their vehicle impounded, and/or be reported to the RCMP.
+Students found using a counterfeit permit may be subject to discipline under University Policy S10.01 (Academic Integrity and Good Conduct).

-The Vice-President, Finance and Adminstration (VPFA) is authorized to establish or change Parking Fees related to permit rates, visitor rates, parking fines , and impoundment as follows:
+The Vice President, Finance and Administration (VPFA) is authorized to establish or change Parking Fees related to permit rates, hourly rates, parking fines, and impoundment as follows:

 Annual increases would be limited to:

-• Lot occupancy re-balancing needs: up to an overall net 2%.
-(As an example, one lot rate could increase by 5% above inflation provided another lot ratet was discounted by 3%, leaving an overall change of net 2%.)
+As an example, one lot rate could increase by 5% above inflation provided another lot rate was discounted by 3%, leaving an overall change of net 2%.

-- Parking fines and impoundment would be at the discretion of the VPFA.
+- Parking fines and impoundment fees would be at the discretion of the VPFA.